 - IGST – Integrated Goods and Services Tax

-- UTGST- Union Territory Goods and Services tax
+- UTGST- Union Territory Goods and Services Tax

 GST in Canada

 In Canada, GST was introduced on 1st January 1991.
 A dual GST model is also followed in Canada as well.
-The Federal Goods and Services Tax (GST) is the main tax charged on all the goods and services in Canada.
+The Federal Goods and Services Tax (GST) is the main tax charged on all goods and services in Canada.
 HST or Harmonized Sales Tax is taken into consideration when either federal or provincial sales tax is involved.
 Even the Québec Sales Tax is included along with GST in certain regions in Canada.
 The rate of GST is 5% while HST might change from 13% to 15% and there are certain goods and services that are exempted from GST.

 GST in Australia